This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

 • Preheat oven to 350 degrees Fahrenheit.
-Fry up the bacon and crumble in pieces.
-Remove the bacon with a slotted spoon and discard some grease.
-Add the green pepper and onion and fry until tender.
+Fry up 1 pound bacon and crumble in pieces.
+Remove the bacon with a slotted spoon and discard some of the grease.

 Notes